cap-js/docs/java/developing-applications/building.md

 - Generate Java classes for type-safe access
 - Clean a CAP Java project from artifacts of the previous build

-Since CAP Java 1.7.0, that CDS Maven Archetype sets up projects to leverage the CDS Maven plugin to perform the previous mentioned build tasks.
+Since CAP Java 1.7.0, the CDS Maven Archetype sets up projects to leverage the CDS Maven plugin to perform the previous mentioned build tasks.
 To have an example on how you can modify a project generated with a previous version of the CDS Maven Archetype, see [this commit](https://github.com/SAP-samples/cloud-cap-samples-java/commit/ceb47b52b1e30c9a3f6e0ea29e207a3dad3c0190).

 See [CDS Maven Plugin documentation](../assets/cds-maven-plugin-site/plugin-info.html){target="_blank"} for more details.